 Dropbox is a service which has been getting the most popularity in recent publications.
-It has a real simple install process which behaves as a network drive connected to your own personal space on their servers.
+It has a real simple install process which behaves like a network drive connected to your own personal space on their servers.
 Free users are given 2GB to start with and you can always purchase more space.
 I feel that Dropbox does work well enough, but I personally love the simplicity of CloudApp.
 Plus bonus points for the trendy topic-related name!

 CloudApp actually runs through Amazon S3 hosting while providing a simplistic web user interface as the go-between.
 Not only desktop & laptop computers, but CloudApp’s API developer documentation is phenomenal and has led to a few mobile apps for iOS, Android, and BlackBerry phones.
 Mac OSX users can also check the App Store for a download/upload utility which connects right into your account.

 CloudApp is a much more recognizable solution for your average Internet user.
 Amazon services can get confusing to the less tech-savvy who don’t really need all their fancy applications.
 CloudApp simplifies the whole process and even offers very generous portions with their free plan.
-Additionally each upload is provided a unique short URL for sharing files to friends and colleagues.
+Additionally, each upload is provided a unique short URL for sharing files to friends and colleagues.

 Where to Go from Here?

 These applications provide just a small outlook towards the many prospects of cloud hosting.
 As web developers become privy to the details of building scalable environments the cloud-based server structures will begin to revolutionize the Internet and web design.